 In all cases, viiflow accurately predicts the increase in lift and change in maximum lift.
 The drag coefficient is less accurately predicted.

-Where the Gurney flap is right at the trailing edge, the increase in drag is invisible to viiflow without further modifications.
+Where the Gurney flap is right at the trailing edge, some parts of the increase in drag is invisible to viiflow without further modifications.
 In viiflow, the drag is calculated using the Squire-Young formula using the wake boundary layer development.
 The wake boundary layer development depends on its initialization at the trailing edge, which is done by adding the momentum and displacement thickness of suction and pressure side and a weighted average of the shear-stress.
 At this point, the modeling of the flow at the trailing edge is insufficient to describe the development of the wake behind a Gurney flap.
 However, the increase in drag seems to be largely dependent on the pressure difference at the Gurney flap [6].
 Adding the pressure afterwards to the drag coefficient markedly improves the drag prediction.
 In fact, the resulting polar matches the experiments better than the results of a Gurney flap at .9c or .95c.

 In [2]: